The Company Agreement Explained: Confidential Information and Non-Compete

 Most entrepreneurs and small business owners are familiar with confidentiality and non-compete agreements because, well, they want others to gain interest in their product or service, but they don’t want the recipient of the disclosed information to turn around and steal their idea or any other intellectual property related to the business.
 This same idea can also carry over to the company agreement because the managers and members may have extensive knowledge of information about the LLC that third parties shouldn’t be privy to.

-Another function of the confidential information provision is to define what confidential information is and what it includes and what it excludes.
+Another function of the confidential information provision is to define what confidential information is and what it includes and excludes.
 The LLC will generally want an all-inclusive definition of confidential information for more broad protection, whereas the recipient of the confidential information would like the definition to be narrow.

 The confidential information provision to provide a remedy in the event the provision is breached, such as monetary damages, specific performance, or other remedy at law.
 Disclosure of an LLC’s confidential information is a serious breach and can cause great hardships to a business.

-Every business situation is different, and it is always a good idea to have your attorney draft a company agreement or review your company agreement to make sure it fits your needs.
+Every business situation is different, and it is always a good idea to have your attorney draft a Company Agreement or review your Company Agreement to make sure it fits your needs.